 What You Need to Know about COVID-19 Testing

-As the holiday season begins amidst a rise on coronavirus cases, it feels like everyone is looking for a COVID-19 test.
+With Massachusetts experiencing a surge in cases of COVID-19, it feels like everyone is looking for a COVID-19 test.

 If you missed the broadcast, you can watch it on YouTube.